 SNAP, known as 3SquaresVT in Vermont, provides monthly benefits to low-income Vermonters to help pay for the cost of food.
 3SquaresVT is available for everyone who qualifies, including individuals, families, seniors, and people with disabilities.

-The benefits you may receive will depend on your household size, income, and expenses.
-In Vermont, families of three may receive up to $355 in monthly benefits.
+Benefits may vary depending on your household size, income, and expenses.
+In Vermont, families of three with no income may receive up to $346 in monthly benefits.

 If you get 3SquaresVT, you may be eligible for Jobs for Independence (JFI) — a free job readiness and training pilot program.

 How do I apply for food stamps in Vermont? #

 Application for 3SquaresVT can be made online via myBenefits or in person at your local district office.
 After your application is filed, an interview will be arranged, either by phone or in person, to determine your eligibility.

 If eligible, you will receive an EBT Card, called “Vermont Express”, which can be used to buy eligible food items at participating stores and farmers’ markets.